diegomrodrigues/statistical_learning_notes/08. Random Forests/topics.md

-Okay, here's a breakdown of the main topics and subtopics covered in Chapter 15, "Random Forests," emphasizing concepts relevant to a data scientist:

-**15. Random Forests**

 *   **15.1 Introduction:**
     *   Bagging as a Variance Reduction Tool: Review of bagging and the averaging of noisy but unbiased models.
     *   Trees as Candidates for Bagging: Their capacity to capture complex interactions, and high bias.